Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 A long run of pipe affects the water supply line size required

-Length of run actually has a dramatic affect on the supply capabilities of each water service line size.
-As an example the typical water service line will lose approximately 33% of its water delivery capability when the length of the run is increased from 30′ to 60′.
-As a specific example an 1 1/4″ line can deliver approximately 21 gallons per minute over a 30′ run, yet only approximately 14 gallons per minute over a 60′ run.
+The length of run has a dramatic effect on the supply capabilities of each water service line size.
+As an example, the typical water service line will lose approximately 33% of its water delivery capability when the length of the run is increased from 30′ to 60′.

-While the length of run is a major factor for all water supply line size calculations, it becomes more of factor when the run is unusually long.
-When a building has a large set-back from the property, or is on w very wide roadway, it is easy to overlook the this factor.
-In cases where there is a long run it would be an error to base the water supply line size strictly on the fixture count.
+When a building has a large setback from the property or is on a wide roadway, it is easy to overlook this factor.
+In cases where there is a long run, it would be an error to base the water supply line size strictly on the fixture count.

 Typical signs of inadequate water volume or water pressure